yiliyassh/opentoolkits/distro.md

 -  2022-09-13 >A new software centre for Ubuntu
 -  2022-08-24 >Mir available for Wayland implementations
 -  2022-08-16 >Ubuntu packages .NET
--  2022-07-21 >Ubuntu now certified to run on Dell XPS 13
--  2022-06-15 >Ubuntu Core 22 launches with optional real-time kernel
 -